-Editor's note: CNN's Irene Chapple is reporting from the Organisation for Economic Cooperation and Development (OECD) Council meeting in Paris.
+Editor’s Note: CNN’s Irene Chapple is reporting from the Organisation for Economic Cooperation and Development (OECD) Council meeting in Paris.
 Follow her on Twitter.

-Paris (CNN) -- The "failed" policies of austerity must be rejected and focus instead turn to job creation, international union representatives said during a meeting of global leaders in Paris Tuesday.
+The “failed” policies of austerity must be rejected and focus instead turn to job creation, international union representatives said during a meeting of global leaders in Paris Tuesday.

 Members of the International Trade Union Confederation, speaking at the Organisation for Economic and Cooperation and Development (OECD) Forum, said the world needed to shift its focus as harsh austerity measures had been unable to pull troubled nations such as those in the eurozone out of recession.

 Read more: Australia is the ‘lucky country’ for a better life